-"The volume of highly qualified candidates we met was quite impressive," said Dave Grant, government and public services talent acquisitions leader at Deloitte.
+"The volume of highly qualified candidates we met was quite impressive," said Dave Grant, government and public services talent acquisition leader at Deloitte.
 "We look forward to attending future Wounded Warrior Project recruiting events."

 Shane had participated in other WWP professional networking events and attained A+ certification through a WWP-sponsored course with CompTIA before continuing his IT education in information systems.
-Taking advantage of these career resources is second nature now, but initially, things were not so clear-cut.
+Taking advantage of these veteran employment career resources is second nature now, but initially, things were not so clear-cut.

 "Like some of my peers, I thought Wounded Warrior Project was for veterans whose injuries were more visible than mine," Shane said.
 Another veteran told him about WWP's career counseling.